dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Carlo Vicari:**
-cool cool um that is that is pretty like um big dynamic that I think everybody is expecting to be huge like in block chain as far as like credit and reputation and tying people to a whole bunch of value in inside the system that they're not
+cool that is pretty like
+big dynamic that I think everybody is expecting to be huge like in blockchain as far as like credit and reputation and tying people to a whole bunch of value in inside the system that they're not